By Chanté Eliaszadeh | Updated June 2026

 Key Takeaways from Three Years of Crypto Bankruptcies

-Having represented creditors through these cases from initial filing through distributions, here are the most important lessons:
+Having worked these cases from both the creditor and buy-side, here are the most important lessons:

-The FTX outcome (119% recovery) is exceptional, not typical.
-Celsius creditors are receiving approximately 60% of claims, while some crypto bankruptcies (like Three Arrows Capital) yield under 10%.
-Don't assume full recovery.
+The FTX outcome (about 119% of petition-date claims) is exceptional, not typical.
+Celsius creditors are recovering roughly 64.9% so far, while some crypto bankruptcies (like Three Arrows Capital) yield far less.
+Don’t assume full recovery.

 2. Timeline is always longer than expected

 Plan for 24-36 months minimum from filing to substantial distributions.
-Even "fast" cases like Genesis took 19 months.
-Budget accordingly and don't depend on bankruptcy recoveries for near-term liquidity needs.
+Even “fast” cases like Genesis took about 19 months.
+Budget accordingly and don’t depend on bankruptcy recoveries for near-term liquidity.

 3. Account type and Terms of Use determine everything

-The difference between Celsius Custody accounts (near-100% recovery) and Earn accounts (60% recovery as unsecured claims) came down entirely to contractual language.
-Read terms before depositing assets.
+The gap between Celsius Custody-account holders and Earn-account holders came down largely to contractual language.
+Read the terms before depositing assets.

 4. Creditor committee representation is highly valuable—and free